Potosí: Labor

 The Potosí mita caused dramatic demographic shifts in the local indigenous population as wives and children moved with workers to Potosí while thousands more fled their traditional villages, forfeiting their ayllu land rights in order to escape the labor draft.
+In rough terms the area affected by these displacements went from Quito to Buenos Aires.
 By the late 17th century, upper Peru had lost nearly 50% of its indigenous population compared to a little over a century earlier.
 This only increased the burden on the remaining natives, and at some point in the 1600s, up to half of the eligible male population might find themselves working at Potosí.
 Nevertheless, the number of mitayos dropped to about 4,000 by 1689, prompting the Viceroy Duke of Palata to raise the number again through a new census and inclusion of new populations not subject to the mita (forasteros).
+It is suspected that Spanish authorities in Arica, Chuquisaca and Oruro may not have responded to calls by Potosí authorities to locate escapees since many of these had proved useful workforce in agricultural haciendas of influential Spaniards.

 The reform failed, and the Duke's successor set the official number to 4,108 mitayos (1,367 active each week).
 In reality, the number of mitayos was even lower due to the increasing practice of buying oneself out of the obligation.
 For the remaining mita workforce, however, conditions remained harsh.
 Mine and mill owners notoriously ignored official regulations on provisions and especially withheld the money the Indians should receive as recompensation for their travel.
 Just the cost of traveling to Potosí and back could be more than a mitayo was paid in a year, and so many of them chose to remain in Potosí as wage workers when their mita was finished.
 Former mitayos living in Potosí were not only exempt from the draft, but usually earned considerably more due to the valuable skills they had gained in permanent services.